Are the US and Israel waging war on Iran’s cultural heritage?

 They also bulldozed parts of the Mosul Museum in Iraq in the same year.
 They released a video, showing the destruction of statues and ancient artefacts, some dating back to the seventh century BC.

-Over the course of Israel’s genocidal war in Gaza, which began in October 2023, nearly 200 sites of historical importance have been destroyed or damaged as of February this year, according to UNESCO.
+Over the course of Israel’s genocidal war in Gaza, which began in October 2023, nearly 200 sites of historical importance had been destroyed or damaged as of February this year, according to UNESCO.

 In December 2024, Israel struck Gaza’s Great Omari Mosque, the city’s largest and oldest mosque, which was established in the seventh century.